ktenzin1/CIS4400_OTC/README.md

 Data Orchestration:
 - Using python script, extracted the uploaded data in Azure Blob and made a copy of the data frame (extraction)​

-- Performed data cleaning and transformation (transformation)​ using hand coded python script
+- Performed data cleaning and transformation (transformation)​ using python script

 - Loaded the cleaned data into BigQuery using the python script

 - Created a csv file of the cleaned dataset

 7)	Interface
-Tableau Public was used for data visualization to study the following technical indicators: Ichimoku Cloud, Rate of Change, Supertrend, Simple Moving Average, Momentum Indicators, Money Flow Index (MFI), Relative Strength Index (RSI), and Stochastic Oscillator.
+Tableau Public was used for data visualization to study the following technical indicators: Ichimoku Cloud, Rate of Change, Relative Strength Index (RSI), and Stochastic Oscillator.

 Link for Tableau Public dashboards: https://public.tableau.com/app/profile/karma.yangchen.tenzin/viz/IchihimokuCloud/Dashboard1